-- 2.1 The primary legislation relating to Listed Buildings and Conservation Areas is set out in the Planning (Listed Buildings & Conservation Areas) Act 1990. - Section 66(1) reads: "In considering whether to grant planning permission for development which affects a listed building or its setting, the local planning authority or, as the case may be, the Secretary of State shall have special regard to the desirability of preserving the building or its setting or any features of special architectural or historic interest which it possesses." - In relation to Conservation Areas, Section 72(1) reads: "Special attention shall be paid to the desirability of preserving or enhancing the character or appearance of that area." - 2.2 With regard to this particular application, the provisions of Section 72(1) apply to a small area of the site which falls within the Conservation Area.
-The majority of the site sits adjacent to the Conservation Area and as such, impacts on the setting of the asset still forms a key consideration of the work carried out within this report.
+- 2.1 The primary legislation relating to Listed Buildings and Conservation Areas is set out in the Planning (Listed Buildings & Conservation Areas) Act 1990. - Section 66(1) reads: "In considering whether to grant planning permission for development which affects a listed building or its setting, the local planning authority or, as the case may be, the Secretary of State shall have special regard to the desirability of preserving the building or its setting or any features of special architectural or historic interest which it possesses." - In relation to Conservation Areas, Section 72(1) reads: "Special attention shall be paid to the desirability of preserving or enhancing the character or appearance of that area." - 2.2 With regard to this particular application, the provisions of Section 72(1) do not apply as the site does not fall within a Conservation Area.
+However, impacts on the setting of any relevant Conservation Areas still form a key consideration of the work carried out within this report.